 The Contrast Detector is performed as a fast continuous-time logarithmic photoreceptor with asynchronous signal processing.
 It continuously monitors photocurrent for changes of illumination and responds with an ON or OFF event that represents an increase or decrease in intensity exceeding given thresholds [Posch11].

-On top of the figure, we see the logarithm of the photocurrent (or light level) in red.
+On top of the figure above, we see the logarithm of the photocurrent (or light level) in red.
 Each time this photocurrent exceeds a given threshold, an event is generated (in blue, on the bottom figure).

 Event Numerical Format